 Information Technology is located in Waters Hall.
 Waters Hall offers public computer laboratories and a quiet place to study and work.
-Their hours of operation are Monday-Thursday 8:00 A.M.-12:45 A.M., Friday and Saturday 8:00 A.M.-4:15 P.M., and Sunday 12:00 P.M.-12:00 A.M.
+Their hours of operation are Monday to Friday 8:00 A.M.-4:30 P.M.
+Weekend support can be provided by appointment.
 If additional information is needed, please call (410) 651-8324.